open-mmlab/mmselfsup/docs/en/user_guides/visualization.md

 # Visualization

-Visualization can give an intuitive interpretation of model training.
+Visualization can give an intuitive interpretation of the performance of the model.

 <!-- TOC -->